wjohnsto/simple-site/README.md

 ## Demo

-You can see a version of this site at https://covalence.io/
+You can see a working demo of this project [here](https://simple-website-demo.herokuapp.com/).

 ## Authors